West Valley City Drug Defense Attorney

 - Marijuana (Cannabis)

-Criminal Penalties for Sales and Possession of Narcotics in Utah
+Criminal Penalties for Sales and Possession of Narcotics in West Valley City, UT

 Most drug offenses fall into one of two categories: sales and distribution, or personal or “simple” possession.
 As a general rule, offenses involving the intent to sell, transport, distribute, or otherwise spread a substance are often categorized more severely than offenses involving personal possession, where the substance is meant for individual use only.
+This is because the distribution of drugs has the potential to harm multiple people, while mere personal possession and use may only harm you or people in the immediate vicinity.
 As mentioned above, federal scheduling also plays a significant role in categorizing criminal charges.

 Defendants should also be aware that in some situations, you can legally be charged with possession even if no narcotics or paraphernalia items were actually discovered on your person.
 This is known as “constructive possession,” as opposed to “actual possession.”
 However, due to the ambiguous nature of constructive possession, these charges are often difficult for prosecutors to firmly prove in court.

 Utah imposes the following maximum fines and sentences for misdemeanor and felony convictions:

 - Restitution — $2,500